pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## comply complied (d) (reg)
 * I should have complied to her request.
 * I was forced to [agree,comply].

+## complicate complicated (id) (reg)
+* The reality is more complicated.
+* However, he added, the hunt had been complicated by the fact that in parts of Mali, a whole village shares the same Sim card.
+* Everybody says how complicated a book it is, but also it is very simple; a man tracking down one of four people.

 ## complement complemented (id) (reg)
 * I had complemented her many times for her tasteful meals. (past perfect simple)